ateTams08/ncr-heat-index/README.md

 - `apparent_temperature` — Heat index; how hot it actually feels by combining temperature, humidity, and wind

 **Coverage:** 18 NCR locations with Caloocan split into North and South districts <br>
-**Time Range:** Past 7 days + 14-day forecast, updated daily at 8:00 AM Manila Time.
+**Time Range:** 14-day forecast, updated daily at 8:00 AM Manila Time.

 ---